-On January 10, 2020, HCD provided a summary of changes and the adopted legislation related to ADUs (see attached).
+Subsequently, on January 10, 2020, HCD provided a summary of changes and the adopted legislation related to ADUs (see attached).
 With the HCD summary issued, the City Attorney's office gained further information on the appropriate implementation of the regulations.
 Most specifically, the designation of streamlined ADUs versus non-streamlined ADUs.
-That distinction has been incorporated into the proposed ADU ordinances that are before the City Council for consideration.
+That distinction is being incorporated into the City's proposed ADU ordinances.